Tag Archive : best couple counsellor in Delhi

 4. Create a Vision of the Past And The Future

 One of the ways that couples can learn how to move on after cheating is to think about the past like when they first met or got married.
 How did you fall in love?
 Why did you get married?
-How did the relationship look like back then?
+What did the relationship look like back then?

 Now, assume about the future you wanted together enjoying your golden years of togetherness, travelling, playing with the grandchildren, and enjoying family activities.
 What would it look like?
-Create an image of these things and how nice it can be to share this with the person you love most the person with whom you are married.
+Create an image of these things and how nice it can be to share them with the person you love most the person with whom you are married.

 5. Start a better-than-ever relationship